qdm12/gluetun/.github/ISSUE_TEMPLATE/provider.md

 - Publicly accessible URL to the list of servers **and attach** an example Openvpn configuration file for both TCP and UDP

 If the list of servers requires to login **or** is hidden behind an interactive configurator, it's not possible to support the provider yet.
-Please instead subscribe to issue #223 which would solve it.
+[The Wiki](https://github.com/qdm12/gluetun/wiki/Openvpn-file) describes how to use an Openvpn configuration file.